chef/chef-web-docs/themes/docs-new/layouts/shortcodes/resources_common_windows_security_acl.md

     possible values are: `:read`, `:write`, `read_execute`, `:modify`, `:full_control`, or an integer.

-:    Integers used for permissions must match from the following list
+:    Integers used for permissions must match the following list
     [FileSystemRights Enum](https://docs.microsoft.com/en-us/dotnet/api/system.security.accesscontrol.filesystemrights?view=windowsdesktop-5.0#fields) fields.

     These permissions are cumulative.
 If `:write` is specified, then it